scottpham/tabletop-to-datatables/README.md

 			}
 		});

-The defaults are pretty fully featured, so you're more likely to want to remove options. `"paging": false` removes the paging buttons. `"searching": false` removes the search box and `"info": false` removes the "Showing X of Y Entries" text at the bottom of the table.
+The defaults are pretty fully featured, so you're more likely to want to remove options than add more. `"paging": false` removes the paging buttons. `"searching": false` removes the search box and `"info": false` removes the "Showing X of Y Entries" text at the bottom of the table.
 More options are available from the [DataTables API](http://datatables.net/reference/option/).

 - For general styling, use [Bootstrap CSS table classes](http://getbootstrap.com/css/#tables) and add or remove them here: